-ASPECT IMPACT MITIGATION MEASURE: (objective and mechanism) PERFORMANCE INDICATOR RESPONSIBILITY SCHEDULE VERIFICATION Storing of equipment and materials Storing materials incorrectly (improper housekeeping) can result in water and soil contamination, dust and/or erosion Objective: Ensure that all materials and equipment stored do not cause environmental pollution or degradation.
-Mechanism: The Site Engineer may be advised of the areas that the Contractor intends to use for the storing of materials.
+ASPECT IMPACT MITIGATION MEASURE: (objective and mechanism) PERFORMANCE INDICATOR RESPONSIBILITY SCHEDULE VERIFICATION materials housekeeping) can result in water and soil contamination, dust and/or erosion The Site Engineer must be advised of the areas that the Contractor intends to use for the storing of materials.
 All construction equipment must be stored within the construction camp in demarcated areas.
 Materials should not be delivered to the site prematurely which could result in additional areas being cleared or affected.
-Impervious surfaces must be provided where necessary, to avoid any leaching of contaminants into the ground.
-No complaints from the public No contamination from spills Contractor During construction phase Site Engineer ECO Ablution facilities, recess area Inadequate ablution facilities and recess areas can compromise the health of site staff and result in environmental degradation Objective: To minimise the potential environmental impacts associated with an influx of site staff.
+Impervious surfaces must be provided where necessary, to avoid any leaching of contaminants into the ground. from spills Ablution facilities, recess area Inadequate ablution facilities and recess areas can compromise the health of site staff and result in environmental degradation Objective: To minimise the potential environmental impacts associated with an influx of site staff.
 Mechanism: The contractor shall establish a sufficient recess area within the construction camp.
 The recess area should include a food preparation area with adequate washing facilities and bins.
-The Contractor and Engineer shall ensure that the recess area and ablution facilities are positioned so as to limit visual intrusion on neighbours or the greater environment.
-A sufficient number of chemical toilets shall be provided by the Contractor in the construction camp area and at appropriate locations approved by the Engineer.
-Adequate ablution facilities are in place Contractor During construction phase ECO Site Engineer
+The Contractor and Engineer must ensure that the recess area and ablution facilities are positioned so as to limit visual intrusion on neighbours or the greater environment.
+A sufficient number of chemical toilets must be provided by the Contractor in the construction camp area and at appropriate locations approved by the Engineer.
+Ablutions must be available at all times and easily accessible to personnel.
+The ratio of ablution facilities for workers must not be less than that required by the Construction Adequate ablution facilities are in place Contractor During construction phase ECO, Site Engineer

-ASPECT IMPACT MITIGATION MEASURE: (objective and mechanism) PERFORMANCE INDICATOR RESPONSIBILITY SCHEDULE VERIFICATION 5) Ablutions should be available at all times and easily accessible to personnel.
-6) The ratio of ablution facilities for workers should not be less than that required by the Construction Regulations of 2003 of the Occupational Health and Safety Act.
-7) Ablutions should be regularly serviced by an approved service provided and records of servicing must be kept.
+ASPECT IMPACT MITIGATION MEASURE: (objective and mechanism) PERFORMANCE INDICATOR RESPONSIBILITY SCHEDULE VERIFICATION Regulations of 2003 of the Occupational Health and Safety Act.
+7) Ablutions must be regularly serviced by an approved service provided and records of servicing must be kept.
 All temporary/portable toilets shall be secured to the ground to prevent them from toppling due to wind or any other cause.
 Demarcating the site to be cleared Without demarcating the area to be cleared of vegetation might result in unnecessary vegetation removal.
 The surrounding vegetation might also be impacted on through trampling, compaction of the soil and clearing etc. Objective: To keep the area to be cleared of vegetation to a minimum and avoid unnecessary impacts to surrounding vegetation.
 Mechanism: The site must be clearly demarcated with fencing or orange construction tape to keep clearing activities to a minimum.
-Only the area required for construction is to be cleared Contractor ESO Prior to construction ECO Site Engineer Demarcation of "No-Go" areas (identified as sensitive Without "No- Go" areas the free movement of site staff Objective: Manage on site biophysical components to ensure ecological health as well as the safety of workers.
-Comprehensive record, including photographic record, of Contractor ESO During construction phase Site Engineer ECO
+Only the area required for construction is to be cleared Contractor ESO Prior to construction ECO, Site Engineer Demarcation of "No-Go" areas (identified as sensitive environments by the ecologist, Figure 4-1) Without "No- Go" areas the free movement of site staff could result in impacts to the sensitive areas Objective: Manage on site biophysical components to ensure ecological health as well as the safety of workers.
+Mechanism: All areas outside of the designated construction footprint shall be declared a "No-Go" area.
+No equipment shall be allowed outside the site and Comprehensive record, including photographic record, of compliance available Contractor ESO During construction phase Site Engineer, ECO